Mouse Pad Tree of Life

 Feel free to use the comment section on the order form to indicate "all different" or "all the same" designs.
 We will do our best to accomodate your request.

-This token pin is a replica of the US Geological Survey Bench Mark found at Park Point, the highest point in Mesa Verde National Park at just over 8,752.31 feet.
+Park Point is the highest point of Mesa Verde National Park, at just over 8,572.31 feet.
+Park Point is marked with a US Geological Survey Bench Mark.
 A bench mark is a point whose position is known to a high degree of accuracy and is normally marked in some way.
+The marker is often a metal disk made for this purpose, but it can also be a church spire, a radio tower, a mark chiseled into stone, or a metal rod driving into the ground.
+Bench marks can be found at various locations all over the United States.
 They are used by land surveyors, builders and engineers, map makers, and other professionals who need and accurate answer to the question, “Where am I?”

 Pin Dark Sky